 And so Jesus began to teach his disciples what it really meant for him to be the Messiah, in pictures and terms vastly different from what they might have expected.
 "Deny yourselves.
 Take up your cross and follow me."
-Quite the opposite of the rock-star status into which they were growing, with huge and adoring crowds swarming around them offering food, accommodation, and adulation, isn't it?
-This was a call to self-denial to the 'nth' degree.
-This was upside-down, inside-out, front-to-back opposite of what they believed so far.
-So they didn't miss the oddness of this call, Jesus elaborated.
+Quite the opposite of the rock-star status into which they had been growing, with huge and adoring crowds swarming around them offering food, accommodation, and adulation, isn't it?
+Jesus was clear that his followers, in spite of being "the rock upon which he would build his church", were not rock stars, nor should expect or even look for they look for the kind of fame and acclaim that accrues to such performers.
+His was a call to self-denial to the 'nth' degree.
+This was a completely upside-down, inside-out, front-to-back opposite of what they experienced so far and so that his close followers didn't miss the oddness of this call, Jesus elaborated.
 "Those who want to save their life will lose it, and those who lose their life for my sake will find it."
 What's really important here, he asks them.
 Is it all the fortune in the world?
 Or is it life?
 What could a person possible offer in return for their life?
 And lest any of them miss how important this all is, Jesus closes with an apocalyptic image of his return, replete with angels in magnificent glory, bringing judgment to all.